Glaucoma

 What Are the Different Types of Glaucoma?

 Glaucoma is characterized by three types: open-angle, narrow-angle, and low-tension.
-Open-angle glaucoma occurs when there are problems with the eye’s drainage system – this is the type seen most commonly.
+Open-angle glaucoma occurs when there are problems with the eye’s drainage system, and is the type seen most commonly.
 The aqueous fluid has access to the drainage system, but does not flow properly through it.
 Narrow-angle glaucoma is typically more severe and occurs when access to the drainage system is blocked, resulting in rapid eye pressure buildup because the fluid has nowhere to drain.
 There have also been instances of low-tension glaucoma, in which there is no excess eye pressure, but the optic nerve is still damaged.

 How Is Glaucoma Detected and Diagnosed?